TartuNLP/grammar-api/README.md

 - `MQ_HOST` - RabbitMQ host
 - `MQ_PORT` (optional) - RabbitMQ port (`5672` by default)
 - `MQ_TIMEOUT` (optional) - Message timeout in seconds (`30` by default)
+- `ENDPOINT_PATH` - the endpoint path prefix if the API is deployed on a non-root path.
+For example, if `www.example.com/grammar` is used, the value should be `/grammar`.
 - `CONFIGURATION` (optional) - if value is `debug` logging will be more detailed, this value should not be used in production environments where user input should not be logged.

 The service is available on port `80`.
-The API documentation is available under the `\docs` endpoint.
+The API documentation is available under the `/docs` endpoint.

 The RabbitMQ connection parameters are set with environment variables.
 Exchange name `grammar` will be used and requests will be sent to the worker using the routing key `grammar.{lang}` where `{lang}` refers to the 2-letter ISO langauge